What is Hybrid Topology in computer networks?

 • Single point of failure.
 If the backbone fails, all communication stops.

-• There are various types of devices are involved, so sometimes, it is expensive to create an intentional hybrid topology network.
+• Various types of devices are involved, so sometimes, creating an intentional hybrid topology network is expensive.

 • More complexity.
 A mix of types of items and networks creates complications in the network.